-Mohsen sat quietly swearing as the line of cars did not budge.
+Mohsen sat quietly swearing as the line of cars didn't budge.
 He looked terribly haggard, his skin was pale and there were dark patches under his eyes.
-We did not permit the silence between us to become troublesome.
+We didn't permit the silence between us to become troublesome.
 He had had a long and trying day and only wanted to get home.